noah-mt-smith/QMEE/README.md

 # This is Noah Smith's repository for McMaster's BIO 708 course, which is taught by Ben Bolker and Jonathan Dushoff
 # hello
-This is something I added from my local macbook, hopefully it works :P
+This is something I added from my local macbook, hopefully it works :P This is also something I wrote on my local computer